ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 In OCaml, functions are values.
 In comparison to other mainstream languages, this creates a richer picture between expressions, values, and names.

+> Note: This tutorial uses the OCaml toplevel UTop.
+The ["Introduction to the OCaml Toplevel" guide](https://ocaml.org/docs/toplevel-introduction) covers how to use UTop.

 <!--
 When presenting OCaml or another functional programming language, it is often said: “Functions are treated as first-class citizens.”
 Without further explanation or context, this may not be helpful (it wasn't to me).
 The goal of this tutorial is to acquire the capabilities implied and entailed by that sentence.
 In turn, this should explain it:
 - Write all kinds of definitions, for all kinds of values, in all different ways